Slovenia country profile

 President: Borut Pahor

-The prime minister of a centre-left government between 2008-12, Borut Pahor was elected president in December 2012, beating incumbent Danilo Turk by a thumping margin of 34% of the vote.
+The prime minister of a centre-left government between 2008-12, Borut Pahor was was first elected president in December 2012.

-However, the low turnout - only one in three eligible voters made it to the polls - was seen as a sign of widespread disenchantment with Slovenia's political class.

-The election took place against a background of popular discontent at the centre-right government's austerity measures, with many Slovenes taking to the streets to call for the resignation of the political elite.

 The role of president is largely ceremonial, but carries authority in defence and foreign affairs.

-Prime minister: Miro Cerar
+Prime minister (outgoing): Miro Cerar

 Miro Cerar was appointed prime minister in August 2014, after month-long coalition negotiations in the aftermath of parliamentary elections.